Clastify logo

 Internal energy is the energy stored within a system, made up of the random kinetic energies of its particles plus the intermolecular potential energies from forces between particles.

-The random kinetic part comes from translational, rotational and vibrational motion of particles.
-The potential part depends on how neighbouring particles interact: attractions and repulsions make the stored energy change when particle separation changes.
+The random kinetic part comes from particles translating, rotating and vibrating.
+The potential part comes from interactions between neighbouring particles: attractions and repulsions change the stored energy when the particles move closer together or farther apart.

-A system is a chosen collection of interacting objects or particles that we treat as one unit.
-In this topic, that could be a block, a cup of water or a gas in a container.
-Physics uses the same idea elsewhere too: a planet and its moon can be a gravitational system; a gas in a cylinder can be a thermodynamic system; a nucleus can be a bound nuclear system.
+A system is a chosen collection of interacting objects or particles that we analyse as one unit.
+In this topic, that might be a block, a cup of water or a gas in a container.
+Physics uses the same idea in other places too: a planet and its moon can be a gravitational system; a gas in a cylinder can be a thermodynamic system; a nucleus can be a bound nuclear system.

-In gases, particles usually sit far apart, so intermolecular potential energy is often small compared with random kinetic energy.
-In solids and liquids, the particles are close enough for intermolecular potential energy to matter strongly, especially during phase changes.
+In gases, the particles are usually far apart, so intermolecular potential energy is often small compared with random kinetic energy.
+In solids and liquids, the particles sit close enough together for intermolecular potential energy to matter strongly, especially during phase changes.

 One subtle point: potential energy in bound systems is often negative relative to a separated-particle reference level.
 When energy is supplied to a solid or liquid, particles can move farther apart, so the potential energy increases towards the value for separated particles.
-The same style of thinking comes back later for gravitational and nuclear binding energy.
+The same style of thinking appears later in gravitational and nuclear binding energy.

 Hot to cold, until equilibrium

-Thermal energy transfer is energy transfer caused by a temperature difference between a system and its surroundings, or between parts of a system.
-The resultant transfer goes from the higher-temperature body or region to the lower-temperature body or region.
+Thermal energy transfer is energy transfer caused by a temperature difference between a system and its surroundings or between parts of a system.
+The transfer that results goes from the higher-temperature body or region to the lower-temperature body or region.

-Thermal equilibrium is the state in which bodies in thermal contact have the same temperature, with no resultant thermal energy transfer between them.
-Energy can still be exchanged microscopically, but the two-way transfers balance.
+Thermal equilibrium is a state in which bodies in thermal contact have the same temperature and there is no resultant thermal energy transfer between them.
+Energy can still be exchanged microscopically, but the transfers in both directions balance.

-Put a hot metal block into cooler water and the block cools while the water warms.
-The metal doesn’t “contain heat” as a substance; energy transfers because a temperature difference exists.
+Put a hot metal block in cooler water and the block cools while the water warms.
+The metal doesn’t “contain heat” as a substance; energy is transferred because there is a temperature difference.
 When both reach the same temperature, the resultant transfer stops.

-Notice the word “resultant”.
+The word “resultant” matters here.
 All bodies above absolute zero emit and absorb radiation.
-A hot object in a cooler room emits radiation to the room and absorbs radiation from it, but the larger transfer is from hot to cold.
+A hot object in a cooler room emits radiation to the room and absorbs radiation from the room, but the larger transfer is from hot to cold.

 Phase changes and particle behaviour

-A phase change is a change from one state of matter to another, caused by energy transfer that changes particle arrangement or freedom of motion instead of temperature.
+A phase change is a change from one state of matter to another caused by energy transfer that changes particle arrangement or freedom of motion, rather than changing temperature.

-During a phase change, energy is still being transferred, but the temperature stays constant.
+During a phase change, energy transfers while the temperature stays constant.
 It can feel strange at first.
-At the particle level, though, the transferred energy changes intermolecular potential energy, not the average random kinetic energy.
-Since temperature is linked to average kinetic energy, the temperature does not change during the phase change.
+The particle model explains it: the transferred energy changes intermolecular potential energy, not the average random kinetic energy.
+Temperature is linked to average kinetic energy, so the temperature does not change during the phase change.

 Melting is a phase change in which a solid becomes a liquid.
 Freezing is a phase change in which a liquid becomes a solid.
 Boiling is a phase change in which a liquid becomes a gas throughout the liquid at its boiling temperature.
 Condensing is a phase change in which a gas becomes a liquid.
 Evaporation is a phase change in which molecules leave the surface of a liquid to become gas, and it can occur below the boiling temperature.